sut-ai/notes/notebooks/12_Intro_to_machine_learning/index.md

 \end{align}$

 Note that the value of the maximum likelihood estimate is a function of the observed data.
-Thus, as any other estimator, the maximum likelihood estimator (MLE) is indeed a random variable
+Thus, like any other estimator, the maximum likelihood estimator (MLE) is indeed a random variable

 ## What is MAP?

 we would like to discuss a different approach for inference, namely the Bayesian approach.
 In the Bayesian framework, we treat the unknown quantity, $ \theta $, as a random variable. we assume that we have some initial guess about the distribution of $ \theta $.
 This distribution is called the prior distribution.
 We observe some data.
 We then use Bayes' rule to make inferences about the unobserved random variable.
-This is generally how we approach inference problems in Bayesian statistics.That is why this approach is called the Bayesian approach.
+This is generally how we approach inference problems in Bayesian statistics.
+That is why this approach is called the Bayesian approach.

-in this approach our goal is to draw inferences about an unknown variable X by observing a related random variable Y. The unknown variable is modeled as a random variable X, with a prior distribution.
+in this approach, our goal is to draw inferences about an unknown variable X by observing a related random variable Y. The unknown variable is modeled as a random variable X, with a prior distribution.
-After observing the value of the random variable Y, we find the posterior distribution of X. This is the conditional PDF (or PMF) of X given Y=y, we use bayes formula for calculating posterior distribution.
+After observing the value of the random variable Y, we find the posterior distribution of X. This is the conditional PDF (or PMF) of X given Y=y, we use the Bayes formula for calculating posterior distribution.

 $\begin{align}
 f_{X|Y}(x|y)=\frac{f_{Y|X}(y|x)f_{X}(x)}{f_{Y}(y)}.